Updated: April 6, 2023 - 9 min read

 What Does a Growth Product Manager Do?

-A Growth Product Manager won’t be going through the usual stages of product development, as usually the products they’re working on have either already been launched or is being built mostly by another team.
+A Growth Product Manager won’t be going through the usual stages of product development, as usually the products they’re working on have either already been launched or are being built mostly by another team.

-A Growth PMs job is to identify the little things that might fall through the cracks in affect the overall user experience.
-They may work on new ways to help users discover new product features, or to identify unexpected use cases, which would open up new opportunities.
+A Growth PMs' job is to identify the little things that might fall through the cracks in affect the overall user experience.
+They may work on new ways to help users discover new product features or to identify unexpected use cases, which would open up new opportunities.

 They’ll also work closely with the sales team, and with the customer service/support teams, to understand what speed bumps the customers are finding.